preloader

 }

 Very nice!
-We can also use the kafkacat CLI tool to ensure that a topic consumer will be able to deserialize messages using the schema stored into registry.
+We can also use the kafkacat CLI tool to ensure that a topic consumer can deserialize messages using the schema stored in the registry.

 % Auto-selecting Consumer mode (use -P or -C to override)